stuhli/dfirtrack_ansible/README.md

 * Debian Stretch
 * Ubuntu 16.04 LTS
+* Ubuntu 18.04 LTS

 Beside the installation of DFIRTrack several tasks are executed alongside.
 It is planned to build another role that only takes the minimum needed steps for successful plain installation.

 ## Usage

 ### Pre-execution steps

+#### Local host preparation

+You need Ansible installed on your local host.
+If you want to install the ['develop' branch of DFIRTrack](https://github.com/stuhli/dfirtrack/tree/develop) (see "Execution of Ansible playbook" below), you need Ansible 2.7.

 #### Debian Stretch preparation